Skip to Content

 Speed Limits

 Changing a speed limit sign from 25 to 20 mph in New York City.
 NYC has had a default 25 mph speed limit for a decade.
-Last June New York State passed legislation allowing the city to lower the speed limit to 20 in some parts of town.
-Photo: Gersh Kuntzman
+Last June, New York State passed legislation allowing the City to lower the speed limit to 20 in some parts of town.
+Photo: Gersh Kuntzman, Streetsblog NYC

 This post is sponsored by the Active Transportation Alliance.

 However, that's a big "if".
-The ordinance passed in committee by eight voted to five, and many of the alderpersons who supported in are outspoken Safe Streets proponents.
+The ordinance passed in committee by a relatively close eight votes to five, and many of the alderpersons who supported it are outspoken Safe Streets proponents.
 Getting a majority of the 50-member Council to vote "yes" will be a much heavier political lift.

-Another claim, recently made in a Chicago Tribune op-ed by politically conservative former Chicago mayoral candidate Paul Vallas, who lives in the suburbs, is that the policy would "punish [Black Chicagoans]... for driving."
+Another claim, recently made in a Chicago Tribune op-ed by politically conservative two-time Chicago mayoral candidate Paul Vallas, who lives in the suburbs, is that the policy would "punish [Black Chicagoans]... for driving."

-Chicago Mayor Brandon Johnson has voiced support for lowering the speed limits in a city where nearly two-thirds of people killed in crashes are Black, although African-Americans make up about 30 percent of the population.
-He noted that change needs to be "done in an equitable way."
+Chicago Mayor Brandon Johnson has voiced support for lowering the speed limit in a city where African Americans make up about 30 percent of the population, but nearly two thirds of people killed in crashes are Black.
+However, he noted that the change needs to be "done in an equitable way."

-Streetsblog Chicago checked in with the editors sustainable transportation news and advocacy in cities that have had lower speed limits for years, for some history of how concerns raised by opponents were addressed.
-We also asked for more info about the benefits of this policy, that can we shared with Windy City skeptics who insist, "I can't drive 25."
+Streetsblog Chicago checked in with the editors of sustainable transportation news and advocacy websites in other cities that have had lower speed limits for years, for some history of how concerns raised by opponents were addressed.
+We also asked for more info about the benefits of this policy, that we can share with Windy City skeptics who insist, "I can't drive 25."

 New York City

-"That opposition flies in the face of the real needs on the ground: In those very neighborhoods," Kuntzman added.
-"There is a disproportionate amount of road violence, and a vast majority of people get around on transit.
+"That opposition flies in the face of the real needs on the ground in those very neighborhoods," Kuntzman added.
+"There is a disproportionate amount of traffic violence, and a vast majority of people get around on transit.
 Those neighborhoods should be first in line for safety improvements that would reduce the speed of drivers."

-But Kuntzman noted that the benefits of lower speed in NYC are clear.
+But Kuntzman agreed that the benefits of the lower speed limit in NYC are clear.
 "According to the Department of Transportation, the vast majority of drivers who get a ticket do not get a second one, and the severity of crash injuries is down."

 Boston

-A 20 mph "Safety Zone", in Boston, which lowered it's default speed limit to 25 mph about seven years ago.
-Photo: Christian MilNeil
+A 20 mph "Safety Zone", in Boston, which lowered its default speed limit to 25 mph almost seven years ago.
+Photo: Christian MilNeil, StreetsblogMASS

 donate button